 The Corporation's Director compensation program is designed to provide appropriate compensation given the responsibilities and risks related to being effective Directors.
 The compensation program for Directors is intended to be reviewed every two years.
 On October 8, 2020, the compensation of Directors was reviewed and effective on that date, the attendance fees were cancelled.
 Unless indicated otherwise, all amounts in this Circular are expressed in Canadian dollars.
 Compensation to the non-executive Chair of the Board is set at \$175,000 per year.
 For other non-executive Directors, Directors' fees are set at \$75,000 per year and 1,000 Deferred Share Units ("DSUs").
 The Chair of the CGHR Committee and the Chair of the Audit Committee each receive \$15,000 per year and committee members receive \$5,000 per year.
 The Chair of the Special Committee receives \$72,000 per year and Special Committee members receive \$60,000 per year.
-The Special Committee suspended its work upon the Corporation receiving the refusal from the French authorities regarding the Flowserve transaction on October 5, 2023.
+The Special Committee was created by the Board of Directors on August 14, 2024 to assist the Board of Directors and make recommendations with respect to various strategic alternatives available to the Company.
 The Corporation compensates the independent members of the Board, not members of management or officers of the Corporation, through a combination of:

 - ✓ Annual Board Retainer.
 The full annual Board retainer is paid in cash. - ✓ Chair of the Board.
 A yearly cash amount is paid to the non-executive Chair of the Board. - ✓ Committee Chair Retainer.
 In recognition of the additional workload of the CGHR, the Special and Audit Committees' Chairs additional retainers are paid to each Director acting in such capacity.
 The committee chair retainer is paid in cash. - Committee Member Retainer.
 In recognition of the additional workload of committee members, additional retainers are paid to each Director acting in such capacity.
-The committee member retainer is paid in cash. - ✓ Deferred Share Units.
+The committee member retainer is paid in cash.

+✓ Deferred Share Units.
 Each non-executive Director is granted annually 1,000 DSUs as soon as possible after his or her election.